lorenzopelanda/geo-analysis/docs/EXAMPLES.rst

 Download Copernicus data using the ``data.copernicus`` class:
 ------------------------------------------------------------------

-You can choose between using the refresh token like in the example, or ``use_oidc=True`` to use the authentication in the browser.
+You can choose between using the refresh token like in the example, or ``use_oidc=False`` to use the authentication in the browser.

 .. code-block:: python